Sandra Harbert Petrulionis, Ph.D.

 “By the Light of Her Mother’s Lamp: Woman’s Work versus Man’s Philosophy in Louisa May Alcott’s ‘Transcendental Wild Oats.’”
 Studies in the American Renaissance 1995.
 Ed.
 Joel Myerson.
 Charlottesville: University Press of Virginia, 1995.
 69-81.

 “Thomas Wentworth Higginson.”
 In Oxford Bibliographies in American Literature.
 Ed.
 Jackson Bryer.
-New York: Oxford University Press. http://www.oxfordbibliographies.com/.
-November 2016.
+New York: Oxford University Press, November 2016 (update forthcoming fall 2019). http://www.oxfordbibliographies.com/.

 “Antislavery Reform.”
 In The Oxford Handbook to Transcendentalism.
 Ed.
 Joel Myerson, Petrulionis, and Laura Dassow Walls.
 New York: Oxford University Press, 2010.
 210-21.